 Checklist when applying for carer's leave

 If the person you intend to care for is over 16, their GP must complete part of the application form for Carer's Benefit (pdf).
-This is not necessary if the person is under 16 and Domiciliary Care Allowance is being paid for them.
 Your employer must also fill in part of this form giving your employment details.
 You should send the completed application form to DSP, who will decide whether or not this person requires full-time care and attention.
 DSP will also check if you are eligible for Carer's Benefit.

-Under the Carer’s Leave Act 2001 you are entitled to at least 13 weeks’ carer’s leave up to a maximum of 104 weeks.
-You can apply to take it in one continuous period or for a number of periods amounting to a total of 104 weeks.
+Under the Carer’s Leave Act 2001, you are entitled to at least 13 weeks’ carer’s leave up to a maximum of 104 weeks.
+You can apply to take it in one continuous period or for a number of periods.
 There must be a gap of at least 6 weeks between the periods of carer’s leave.

 If your employer agrees you can take a shorter period of leave.
 However, your employer can refuse (on reasonable grounds) to allow you to take carer's leave of less than 13 weeks and must give you the reasons for the refusal in writing.

 You must give your employer at least 6 weeks’ notice.
 You should apply in writing saying when and how you intend to take carer’s leave, and whether it will be in one block or separate periods.
 You should state that you have applied to DSP for a decision on the person for whom you propose to care.
 You can find a sample notice of intention form in Appendix A of the Carer's Leave Act explanatory booklet (pdf).
 In emergency situations where it is not practicable to give 6 weeks' notice, you should give notice as soon as it is reasonably possible.